process-mining

 Start and end activities

 The start and end activities are not actual activities in the process.
 In a process graph, these activities indicate the start and end of the process graph.
-A start activity is identified by the icon and an end activity is identified by the icon.
+A start activity is identified by the activity icon and an end activity is identified by the icon.

 Variants slider